-The St Vincent de Paul Society has a long history of helping migrants and refugees.
-Catholic social teaching places a special onus on our organisation to help those who seek asylum, having fled war, persecution, injustice or intolerance.
+The St Vincent de Paul Society has a long history of helping refugees and people seeking asylum.
+Catholic social teaching places a special onus on our organisation to help those who seek protection from persecution, having fled war, injustice or intolerance.

-Whilst Vinnies runs the RSS program specifically in NSW there are very similar refugee support programs running in other states, see our Find Help section or contact Vinnies your state to find out how they can help you.
+Whilst Vinnies runs the ASP program specifically in NSW there are similar refugee support programs running in other states.
+See our Find Help section or contact Vinnies in your state or territory to find out how they can help you.

 It starts with a SPARK

 SPARK is an holistic family based program of the St Vincent de Paul Society NSW’s Support Services.
 SPARK supports newly arrived families of migrant, refugee and asylum seeker background in their settlement in South West Sydney.
 SPARK work in partnership with schools, other community services, and with local community members as volunteers to deliver programs.

 SPARK inspires inclusive communities by creating opportunities for newly arrived and settled families to meet and build meaningful connections.
 The key aim is that families and children from a refugee, asylum seeker and migrant background settle well.
 They are able to fully participate in the community’s social, educational and economic life, and so are less vulnerable to exclusion and discrimination, social and health issues, and poverty and disadvantage.

 - Providing children with educational, aspiration building and recreational programs